mgschwan/blensor/doc/python_api/rst/info_quickstart.rst

 But ``bpy.context.scene.objects.active = obj`` will work as expected.

-The context attributes change depending on where it is accessed.
-The 3D view has different context members to the Console, so take care when accessing context attributes that the user state is known.
+The context attributes change depending on where they are accessed.
+The 3D view has different context members than the console, so take care when accessing context attributes that the user state is known.

 See :mod:`bpy.context` API reference